kineticdata/peripherals-google-apps/handlers/google_apps_api_v1/readme.md

 Used for requests to the Google Cloud Apps REST API Client

 ## Info Values
-**service_account**: An account used to interact with the api.
-Instruction on creating a [service account](https://developers.google.com/identity/protocols/oauth2/service-account#creatinganaccount)
+**service_account**: A special type of Google account intended to represent a non-human user that needs to authenticate and be authorized to access data in Google APIs.
+Instruction on creating a [service account](https://developers.google.com/identity/protocols/oauth2/service-account#creatinganaccount) The email address provided by Google is the value used by the handler.

 **private_key**: A key obtained from google cloud platform console.
 The final step of the service account creation instructions above walks through creating a key. **Important note below**